bids-standard/bids-specification/src/common-principles.md

 before harmonization, reconstruction, and/or file format conversion (for example, E-Prime event logs or DICOM files).
-Retaining the source data is especially valuable in a case when conversion elicits the loss of crucial metadata unique to specific acquisition setup.
+Retaining the source data is especially valuable in a case when conversion fails to preserve crucial metadata unique to specific acquisition setup.
 Storing actual source files with the data is preferred over links to external source repositories to maximize long term preservation,